AminMahpour/PyMAP/docs/Annotation.rst

 This object holds a chromosome interval used in genomics analysis.

-.. class:: format_exception(etype, value, tb[, limit=None])
+.. class:: ChrLoc(self, chr, start, end)

    Format the exception with a traceback.

-   :param etype: exception type
+   :param chr: exception type
-   :param value: exception value
+   :param start: exception value
-   :param tb: traceback object
+   :param end: traceback object
-   :param limit: maximum number of stack frames to show
-   :type limit: integer or None
-   :rtype: list of strings
+   :rtype: A ChrLoc object.

 Annotator Class
 ^^^^^^^^^^^^^^^